gavinlyonsrepo/RpiMotorLib/README.md

 * Description: A python 3 library for various motors and servos to connect to a raspberry pi.
 There are three categories in library.
 Stepper motors , Dc Motors and Servos.
+The following is a list of tested parts

 1. Stepper motor
     * Unipolar 28BYJ-48 Stepper motor controlled by ULN2003 driver module
     * Bipolar Nema 11 Stepper motor controlled by L298N H-Bridge Motor controller module.
     * Bipolar Nema 11 Stepper motor controlled by A4988 Stepper Motor Driver Carrier
+    * Bipolar Nema 11 Stepper motor controlled by DRV8825 Stepper Motor Driver Carrier
+    * Bipolar Nema 11 Stepper motor controlled by A3967 Stepper Motor Driver Carrier "easy driver version 4.4"

 2. DC motors
-    * DC motor controlled by L298N Motor controller module.
+    * DC brushed motor controlled by L298N Motor controller module.
-    * DC motor controlled by a transistor.
+    * DC brushed motor controlled by a transistor.

 3. Servo GPIO PWM
-    * Tested on
         * Tower pro Digital SG90 micro servo
         * Hitec HS422 servo
         * Tower pro MG996R Servo

 The end user can import this library into their projects and then control the components with short snippets of code.